Strandensen/zeldaii/Zelda II Remake.md

 # Overview

-So after reading about [Zelda II: The Adventure of Link](https://en.wikipedia.org/wiki/Zelda_II:_The_Adventure_of_Link), it turns out the "Legend" isn’t about the Zelda that Link saves in the first one, but about an ancient princess put under a sleeping spell (whom Link saves in the second game).
+So after reading about [Zelda II: The Adventure of Link](https://en.wikipedia.org/wiki/Zelda_II:_The_Adventure_of_Link), it turns out the "Legend" isn’t about the Zelda that Link saves in the first one, but about an ancient princess put under a sleeping spell (whom Link saves in this second game).
 But I think it would be cool to tell the story of *that* Zelda, where she is the protagonist.

 OR, what if we did a hack of Zelda II on the NES, changing the protagonist to be *Zelda*, trying to save a sleeping *Link*!
 I always wanted to change the game to incorporate Link using arrows and boomerangs, and I think it would make a lot more sense to have a focus on magic and ranged weapons if Zelda is the protagonist.
 How hard is it to create our own sprites, and then to import them into the game?
 Probably pretty hard :-)